 He didn't apologise; he didn't need to.
 When we understand causes and conditions, why things are the way they are, it's easier to see the impersonal nature of our expression during our sojourn on Earth.
 We don't own much of the blame we apportion to ourselves and others.

 I asked him, "were you there in the room in your last days?"

 He knew exactly what I meant and he replied with a smile that he was.

-In the last weeks of Dad's life in hospital I would wet a face-washer and cool his hands.
+In the last weeks of Dad's life in hospital I would wet a face-washer and cool his hands with it.
 I often remarked to him how warm his hands were; this surprised and intrigued me.
-So, it was a completely unique expression of his after-death presence to me that night that I woke by having my hand held ... and a hand radiating such warmth.
+So, it was a unique expression of his after-death presence to me that night that I woke by having my hand held ... and a hand radiating such warmth.
 It was special act of tenderness on his part.

 Before this visit, the first messages from Dad came soon after his passing.
 This was unexpected.

 Dad's wife called in the early hours of the morning to let me know that he had just died.
 I showered and got ready to drive to the hospital.
 In the dark quiet, I started the car and was startled by the radio.
 I rarely listen to the radio, even less a music station.
 The car audio system is always switched off.

 I listened.
 The song was Eric Clapton's, 'Tears in Heaven'.
 The lyrics so clear:

 "Would it be the same if I saw you in Heaven?
 I must be strong and carry on, cause I know I don't belong, here in Heaven.
 Would you hold my hand if I saw you in heaven?
 Would you help me stand if I saw you in heaven?"